rickpeyton/nintendo_eshop/README.md

 CircleCi is used to push releases to rubygems.org

+To release

+* Edit the version.rb file
+* `bundle`
-To release, edit the version.rb file to the version you want to publish, commit that to your master branch, then create and push a git tag with the same name as your version:
+* Commit that to your master branch
+* Create and push a git tag with the same name as your version

+Example

 ```
 git tag -a 0.1.0